Family Constitutions: A Rising Gen Opportunity

 – Enterprise Goals: Consider succession, employment policies, and strategic direction.

-4. Draft & Review
+4. Draft and Review

-5. Adoption & Celebration
+5. Adoption and Celebration

-6. Implement & Adapt
+6. Implement and Adapt

 Addressing Common Challenges